Quickly Fix: Windows 10 Upgrade Couldn't Update System Reserved Partition

 Step 2: Assign a Letter for System Reserved or EFI System Partition

-After running the program successfully, please select the system reserved partition or EFI system partition (ESP) and click "Change Drive Letter" function from the left side to get the following screenshot:
+As "Check File System" can only be used when the selected partition has a drive letter, please select the system reserved partition or EFI system partition (ESP) and click "Change Drive Letter" function to get the following screenshot:

 Now, please choose an appropriate letter for this partition and click "OK" to go back to the main interface.
 And then click "Apply" button on the top to make this change performed.